The Pryor Mountain Wild Mustang Center is dedicated to preserving the future of the wild horses of the Pryor Mountains.

 Summer hours at the Center will be Mon-Sat, from 8:00AM – 4:00PM and 10:00AM-2:00PM on Sunday.
 These hours will go into effect after Memorial Day.

-Winter hours at the Center will be Mon-, from 10:00AM – 2:00PM.
+Winter hours at the Center will be daily, from 9:00AM – 12:00PM.
 These hours will go into effect starting on Oct.
 1st, but may vary.
 We will announce changes in our hours at they occur.

 For more information on visiting the Center, please call us at (307) 548-9453 or use the “Contact Us” page on the website to let us know your travel plans.